Manchester United

 A fan’s guide – the club from early doors to today

-England’s most successful football club, Manchester United haven’t come near a league title since the departure of legendary manager Sir Alex Ferguson in 2013.
-Bowing out after picking up his 13th Premier League in 26 years, the Scot had transformed a club previously transformed by another Scot, Sir Matt Busby, in the 1960s.
+Until recently England’s most successful football club, Manchester United haven’t come near a league title since the departure of legendary manager Sir Alex Ferguson in 2013.
+Bowing out after winning the Premier League for the 13th time in 26 years, the Scot had transformed a club previously transformed by his compatriot, Sir Matt Busby, in the 1960s.

-Since then, United have picked up silverware – three domestic cups, the Europa League in 2017 – but Old Trafford has most notably witnessed protests and disappointment.
-The controversial ownership of the Glazers, saddling the world’s richest club with significant debt, first gave rise to breakaway, supporter-backed FC United of Manchester, then led to fiery demonstrations, one causing the postponement of a fixture with Liverpool in May 2021.
+Since then, United have picked up silverware – four domestic cups, the Europa League in 2017 – but Old Trafford has more notably witnessed protests, disappointment and downpours.
+The controversial ownership of the Glazers, saddling the world’s richest club with significant debt, first gave rise to breakaway, supporter-backed FC United of Manchester, then led to fiery demonstrations, one causing the postponement of a fixture with Liverpool in 2021.

 A few days before, as if they weren’t unpopular enough, the proprietors had seen fit to make United founder members of the hare-brained and short-lived European Super League.
 Executive vice-chairman Ed Woodward, responsible for so much of the club’s global sponsorship, duly resigned.